shahzadhuq/modernization-decomposing-monolith/index-archived.md

 Following steps should be the starting point for any modernization approach.

 1. Start with the analysis of your monolith (yes, captain obvious here!)
-    1. Build out a dependency graph that shows 1/ breakdown of monolith's components (your services and 3rd party libraries) and 2/ relationships across components.
+    1. Build out a dependency graph that shows 1/ breakdown of its components (your services and 3rd party libraries) and 2/ relationships across components.
     1. Analyze portability of these components to .NET Standard 2.0 and .NET Core.
     1. Identify component owners in your organization to 1/ confirm your analysis and 2/ coordinate modernization timelines.